person_searchOverview

 To work as an instructor or teacher of persons with disabilities, you usually need a bachelor's degree in special education or a related field such as psychology or social work.
 In some instances, a community college diploma and appropriate experience may replace a university education.
 Most recent entrants have an undergraduate university degree, and almost 1 in 10 has a graduate degree.

-Related Program(s): Social Work (B.A.)
-Bachelor
+Social Work Bachelor

 Request Info